 Lance Fors received his BA from UC-Berkeley and his PhD from the California Institute of Technology in molecular biology.
 Lance was then Founder and CEO of Third Wave Technologies, which he built into a leading biotechnology company.
 Since selling Third Wave, Lance has focused on social change and entrepreneurship.
 Lance focuses on empowering high-potential social entrepreneurs by acting as a thought partner and mentor.
 Lance has also been the long-term board chair of New Teacher Center, Reading Partners and Silicon Valley Social Venture Fund (SV2), helping them achieve up to 100% compound annual growth and become leaders in their fields.
 In addition, Lance is chair-elect of the International Association of Social Venture Partnerships, a board member of Growth Philanthropy Network and Jumpstart, and lectures on the potential for nonprofit governance to provide transformational leadership.
 Lance is the Founder and CEO of a provider of housing for individuals with disabilities.
 Lance is also lead director and co-owner of Lance Construction Supplies, an inventor on dozens of patents, and an Ernst and Young entrepreneur of the year award recipient.

-John Gargiulo is VP of Marketing and Business Development at BlueStacks, a mobile startup that has raised 15M in venture funding from Andreessen-Horowitz, Radar Partners, Redpoint, Qualcomm, Intel and others.
-He graduated from Colgate University and has 12+ years of business experience, formerly as a creative at the legendary ad agency Cliff Freeman and Partners, known for Wendys’ “Where’s the Beef?” and Little Caesar’s “Pizza Pizza” campaigns.
-Before moving to California, he founded and ran a small chain of restaurants in New York City called Swich.
-He has been involved with Democrats for Education Reform since its inception and serves on the boards of Education Reform Now and Bronx Success Academy II, part of Eva Moskowitz’s Success Academy Charter School Network.
+John Gargiulo is SVP of Business Development and Marketing at BlueStacks, a mobile startup that has raised 15M in venture funding from Andreessen-Horowitz, Radar Partners, Redpoint, Qualcomm, Intel and others.
+He graduated from Colgate University and has 14+ years of business experience, formerly as a creative at the legendary ad agency Cliff Freeman and Partners, known for Wendys’ “Where’s the Beef?” and Little Caesar’s “Pizza Pizza” campaigns.
+Before moving to California, he founded and ran a chain of restaurants in New York City called Swich.
+He has been involved with Democrats for Education Reform since its inception and serves on the boards of Education Reform Now and Bronx Success Academy II, part of the Success Academy Charter School Network.
 He and his wife Sidney, also on the Leadership Council, live in Palo Alto.

 Sidney Hawkins Gargiulo

-Sidney Hawkins Gargiulo is a Partner at Covey Capital, an investment partnership that manages $300 million of capital from individual and institutional investors.
+Sidney Hawkins Gargiulo is a Partner at Covey Capital, an investment partnership that manages capital for individual and institutional investors.
 She has over a decade of investment management experience investing in a wide range of industries including technology, business services, retail & consumer companies, among others.
 Prior to Covey, she worked for Ziff Brothers Investments and Hawkshaw Capital Management in New York.
 Sidney graduated Magna Cum Laude from Wake Forest University, and received an MBA from Columbia Business School, where she was a teaching assistant for Professor Bruce Greenwald in the Value Investing Program.
-She has been actively involved in education reform for many years, having served on the boards of New Leaders for New Schools, Education Reform Now, and Bronx Success Academy II, part of the Success Academy Charter School Network.
-She and her husband John, also on the NewSchools Leadership Council, live in Palo Alto.
+She has been actively involved in education reform for a number of years, having served on the boards of Education Reform Now, New Leaders for New Schools, and Bronx Success Academy II, part of the Success Academy Charter School Network.
+She and her husband John, also on the NewSchools Leadership Council, live in Palo Alto with their baby boy Jack.

 Matt is Managing Partner of Rethink Education.
 He also chairs the board of Engrade and is founder of Stonework Capital, an ethically oriented hedge fund.
 He serves as an advisor to University Ventures and the College Board.
 Matt previously helped start three technology businesses, including Rethink Autism, DB Software (acquired by Cadre Software and now part of CA) and Synernetics (acquired by 3Com) and he worked as an associate at ABS Ventures.
 In addition to Synernetics, his successful angel investments include Wireless Generation (acquired by News Corp.), Atricure (NASDAQ: ATRC) and Wellfleet (merged with Synoptics to form Bay Networks and then acquired by Nortel).
 Matt received his B.A., M.A. and Ph.D. in English from Yale University.
 He taught at Bowdoin College and the City University of New York.